Tech Giants Race to Address Widespread Chip Flaws

-The world's computer-chip and software makers scrambled Thursday to respond to the discovery of two widespread hardware vulnerabilities disclosed by cybersecurity experts that could affect many of the world's computing devices.
+The world's computer-chip and software makers scrambled Thursday to respond to the discovery of two widespread hardware vulnerabilities disclosed by cybersecurity experts that could affect most of the world's modern computing devices.

 Continue Reading Below